Nithishravindra/gitlab/README.md

 ## Issue - gitlab

-A nimbella commander that gives details of 'issues' in gitlab.
+A nimbella commander that gives 'id', 'title', 'description' and 'author' of project if the 'issue' is under 'opened' state in gitlab.

 ## Install